Which Division Expression Could This Model Represent

 Q2: How can I improve my understanding of division and its applications?

 A2: Practice solving diverse word problems that involve division, focusing on understanding the context and translating it into a mathematical expression.
-Work through examples that involve remainders.
+So work through examples that involve remainders.
 Use visual aids like diagrams or manipulatives to understand the process better.

 Q3: Are there any online resources or tools that can help me practice division problems?